cyberbotics/AROSYS/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Fix or improve the Webots documentation
+about: Fix or improve the documentation

 ---